COVID-19: Face masks and respiratory hygiene

-The WHO and the US CDC recommend individuals wear non-medical face coverings in public settings where there is an increased risk of transmission and where social distancing measures are difficult to maintain.
-This recommendation is meant to reduce the spread of the disease by asymptomatic and pre-symptomatic individuals and is complementary to established preventive measures such as social distancing.
-Face coverings limit the volume and travel distance of expiratory droplets dispersed when talking, breathing, and coughing.
-A face covering without vents or holes will also filter out particles containing the virus from inhaled and exhaled air, reducing the chances of infection.
-However, if the mask includes an exhalation valve, a wearer that is infected (and possibly asymptomatic) may transmit the virus through the valve.
-Many countries and local jurisdictions encourage or mandate the use of face masks or cloth face coverings by members of the public to limit the spread of the virus.

-Masks are also strongly recommended for those who may have been infected and those taking care of someone who may have the disease.
-When not wearing a mask, the CDC recommends covering the mouth and nose with a tissue when coughing or sneezing and recommends using the inside of the elbow if no tissue is available.
-Proper hand hygiene after any cough or sneeze is encouraged.
-Healthcare professionals interacting directly with people who have COVID‑19 are advised to use respirators at least as protective as NIOSH-certified N95 or equivalent, in addition to other personal protective equipment.

 Indoor ventilation and avoiding crowded indoor spaces

-The CDC recommends that crowded indoor spaces should be avoided.
+The CDC states that avoiding crowded indoor spaces reduces the risk of COVID-19 infection.
 When indoors, increasing the rate of air change, decreasing recirculation of air and increasing the use of outdoor air can reduce transmission.
 The WHO recommends ventilation and air filtration in public spaces to help clear out infectious aerosols.

 Exhaled respiratory particles can build-up within enclosed spaces with inadequate ventilation.
 The risk of COVID‑19 infection increases especially in spaces where people engage in physical exertion or raise their voice (e.g., exercising, shouting, singing) as this increases exhalation of respiratory droplets.
 Prolonged exposure to these conditions, typically more than 15 minutes, leads to higher risk of infection.

 Displacement ventilation with large natural inlets can move stale air directly to the exhaust in laminar flow while significantly reducing the concentration of droplets and particles.
 Passive ventilation reduces energy consumption and maintenance costs but may lack controllability and heat recovery.
 Displacement ventilation can also be achieved mechanically with higher energy and maintenance costs.
 The use of large ducts and openings helps to prevent mixing in closed environments.
 Recirculation and mixing should be avoided because recirculation prevents dilution of harmful particles and redistributes possibly contaminated air, and mixing increases the concentration and range of infectious particles and keeps larger particles in the air.